valeriyshevchenko90/WhereToGo/README.md

 # Story behind WhereToGo project
-> Due Pentes activities it was discovered leaked account of the
+> Due Penetration testing activities for one customer it was discovered leaked employee credentials.
+First of all thouse crdentials were checked on the corporate environment but later on I realized that such credentials could work on other important cloud services.
+I started collecting such a list of popular technological services which might have high value in case of improper access.
 >